adriaan-vdb/SafeStream/README.md

 ---

-## 17. License
+## 18. License

 MIT — see `LICENSE`.

 ---

-** Ready for Production**: SafeStream provides a complete, tested, and documented foundation for building real-time moderated chat applications with modern Python best practices, comprehensive authentication, and production-ready monitoring capabilities.
+** Ready for Production** : SafeStream provides a complete, tested, and documented foundation for building real-time moderated chat applications with modern Python best practices, comprehensive authentication, and production-ready monitoring capabilities.